 By car: There are no parking spaces available at the Gleimhaus.
 Please park in the surrounding public car parks (subject to a charge) or in the CONTIPARK Halberstadt Zentrum multi-storey car park.
 Free large car park "Am Dom" (Unter den Weiden 11, 38820 Halberstadt) - approx. 5-10 min walk.

 The permanent exhibition in the Gleimhaus invites visitors to immerse themselves in the life and work of the poet and collector Johann Wilhelm Ludwig Gleim.
 It opens a window onto his important culture of friendship and letters as well as the literary history of the Enlightenment.
-In Gleim's "Temple of Friendship" on the upper floor of the historic house, visitors encounter the great personalities of this era in a lively way - including greats such as Lessing, Herder, Klopstock, Nicolai and the remarkable poet Anna Louisa Karsch.
+In Gleim's "Freundschaftstempel" (Temple of Friendship) on the upper floor of the historic house, visitors encounter the great personalities of this era in a lively way - including greats such as Lessing, Herder, Klopstock, Nicolai and the remarkable poet Anna Louisa Karsch.
 The portraits of these thinkers and artists create a link to the Enlightenment and its world of ideas.
 The visit is made particularly interactive by an audio installation: selected portraits can be "brought to life" using voice control as they begin to talk about themselves and their time.
 This turns the exhibition into a place of living history, allowing visitors to experience the thoughts and dialogues of the Enlightenment era in a very special way.

 What can cultural heritage achieve?
 And how can literary heritage be communicated?
 These and other questions are the focus of a special exhibition that will open on 30 November 2024 at 3 pm in the Gleimhaus.
 Entitled Inherited, idolised, forgotten?
 On the significance and transmission of literature as cultural heritage, the exhibition focuses on literature and looks at its language.